#

 Datadog failed to auto-detect cluster name

-AMI types, Datadog fails to auto-detect the cluster name, resulting in the following errors:
+When deployed on AWS EC2 nodes using the BOTTLEROCKET_* AMI types, Datadog fails to auto-detect the cluster name, resulting in the following errors:

 2025-03-10 17:39:09 UTC | CLUSTER | WARN | (subcommands/start/command.go:235 in start) | Failed to auto-detect a Kubernetes cluster name.
 We recommend you set it manually via the cluster_name config option